ashirgao/Comparison-between-deep-learning-methods-on-limited-labelled-datasets/README.md

 > 2> The decoder

 > The encoder is made of convolution and downsampling layers while the decoder is made of deconvolution(convolution) and upsampling layers.
 The encoder is resposible to encode the image using spatial features into an intermediate representation which holds information of the whole image.
 The decoder accepts this intermediate representation and tries to regenerate the orignal image.
 Loss for a CAE is the euclidean distance between respective pixels of the input image and decoded image.
 As the CAE is trained, we can say that the intermediate representation is an embedding of that image.
 We can also say that the convolutions in the encoder part of the CAE have become increasingly tuned to extract features from images that were used for the training.
 >This is exactly what we need.
-If we initialize the CNN with the weights of this encoder, from intution we can infer that the CNN will start looking at more relevant features in image that the convolutions with random initializations.
+If we initialize the CNN with the weights of this encoder, from intution we can infer that the CNN will start looking at more relevant features in image than the convolutions with random initializations.
 Thus,
 >
 >>if we have lots of unlabelled data and limited labelled data, we can use the unlabelled data to train a CAE.
 Then, we can use the weights from the encoder to initialize weights of CNN.
 Then we train the CNN on the labelled data.
 >